dinshaw/presentations/contacts/draft.md

 Started writting tests, like we do now to run the tests you have to start up both apps.
-At somepoint we realized that onboarding was becoming a problem.
+At somepoint we realized that onboarding was becoming a problem. launchtl for solr and service-stubs
+Solr - another app
+Mocks - another app

 So we consolodated the apps.
 Huge win.
 Rails forms, etc
 THen we moved from sinatra and artifice to webmock.
 Huge win number two.
 Everything started feeling like rails dev again

+Dropped Solr - we wern't using it right.
+Raw sql with regexp was way faster, and way more maintainable

 Started mapping out a contact, that had many service-addresses, and addresses, and company data until we were like wait a min, this looks like a document.
 So we decided couch would be a perfect fit.
 We then spent the next three months trying to convince the company that this was a good idea.